Actindo-AG/Documentation/Fulfillment/UserInterface/02a_Connections.md

   Select the checkbox to display the editing toolbar.
 Only one log message can be selected at a time.

 - [SHOW MESSAGE]
   Click this button to display the selected log message.
-This button is only displayed if the checkbox of a dispatch note is selected.
-Alternatively, you can click directly a row in the list to view a dispatch note.
+This button is only displayed if the checkbox of an event log is selected.
+Alternatively, you can click directly a row in the list to view an event log.
 The *List of messages* view is displayed.

 The list displays all event logs.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.